Chill Filtration of Whisky

 The technique of chill filtration can be used to produce an extremely stable whisky.
 This could be the result of removing C12-C18 saturated and unsaturated fatty acids and their esters by using a low temperature to achieve maximum haze formation.

 Many of these compounds have a significant effect on the flavour of the spirit so, in practice, whilst the whisky is much more stable, there could be a detrimental effect on flavour.
 It is for this reason that the practice of chill filtration is the subject of much debate.

-Filtration at -5 to 0 deg C would be correctly called chill filtration and a distinct effect on flavour could be expected.
+- Filtration at -5 to 0 degrees C would be correctly called chill filtration and a distinct effect on flavour could be expected.
 Whiskies filtered at this temperature would be very stable although a slow deposition might occasionally be encountered.

-Filtration at -10 to -5 deg C would offer maximum protection BUT could have a very significant effect on flavour.
+- Filtration at -10 to -5 degrees C would offer maximum protection BUT could have a very significant effect on flavour.